darylnauman/100-days-of-code/log.md

 **Thoughts**: My neck is in pain which might be a result in part of trying to watch Lynda.com videos and code on my laptop while on the bus.

+### Day 19: May 29, 2019 Wednesday

+**Today's Progress**: Mainly CSS floats and overflow today. #100DaysOfCode

+**Thoughts**: Need to review overflow and clearing floats a bit more.
+Floats themselves are pretty straight forward.

 ### Day [day]: May [date], 2019 [day of week]

 **Today's Progress**: [text].